MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 ### <a name="numerals"></a>A.B.
 Numerals <a href="#table_of_contents">^</a>

-The counting system of Ekhwachil is vigesimal, using ten as a sub-base.
+The counting system of Ekhwachil is decimal.

 #### A.B.C.
 Cardinal numbers

-Below are the patterns for the cardinal numbers.
-For the numbers beyond twenty, they are currently replaced with placeholders for what those numbers will be when the lexemes exist.
+Below are the patterns for the cardinal numbers from 1 to 20.

 |    |     |    |     |
 | -- | --- | -- | --- |